Slalamander/Home-Assistant-Eetlijst/README.md

 <img src="https://github.com/Slalamander/Home-Assistant-Eetlijst/blob/main/images/sensor_options.png">

 ### Sensors
 After setting up, the integration will add a device for the Eetlijst list to your Home Assistant.
-This device has four types of sensors:
+This device has four types of sensors, which refresh every 5 minutes:
-- Info Sensor: shows info about the Eetlijst
+- Info Sensor: shows info about the Eetlijst (For some reason, this one is only handled at the first refresh, so it will appear later).
 - Today Sensor: shows a summary of today, who is cooking, who is eating along (and who isn't), and how many are.
 - Shopping List Sensor: imports the contents of the shopping list
 - Person sensor: Each person on the list gets their own sensor.
 Its state corresponds to that persons state for today, and in the attributes their status for the upcoming week is shown.
 If checked, the attributes will also show their balance.